jarviscanada/jarvis_data_eng_NissaElchhab/core_java/grep/README.md

 ENTRYPOINT ["java","-jar","/usr/local/app/grep/lib/grep.jar"]
 ```
 3. create an uber-jar to simplify the current and future classpath dependency issues.
   This is done through `maven shade` plugin https://maven.apache.org/plugins/maven-shade-plugin/, then running:
-` mvn clean verify compile package`
+  `mvn clean verify compile package`

 4. This allows to build a local uber-jar, against which we can run our Dockerfile:
-  `docker build -t ${YOUR_DOCKER_REPO_LOGIN}/grep
+  `docker build -t ${YOUR_DOCKER_REPO_LOGIN}/grep`

-  and push the new artifact to dockerhub.io:
+5. then push the new artifact to dockerhub.io:

   `docker push ${YOUR_DOCKER_REPO_LOGIN}/grep`

 5. The artifact is now available on docker hub through:
   `docker pull ${YOUR_DOCKER_REPO_LOGIN}/grep`

 # Improvement
-List three things you can improve in this project.
-## User stories, examples and specifications:
+A few immediate improvements come to mind:
+1. Getopts: can assign `outputFile` to `STDOUT` in case the last argument is missing/optional
+2. Getopts: add an optional named arguments
+4. Getopts: Add validations for input arguments
+5. JavaGrep implementation: Add reasonnable lower and upper limits to filesystem parameters, such as filesize, number of files, directory depth
+6. JavaGrep implementations: Improve exception handling
+7. JavaGrep procedural implementation: improve memory usage
+8. JavaGrep functional implementation: simplify and stream line the stream
+9. JavaGrep interfaces: unify as much as possible the procedural and functional interfaces

+Nissa Elchhab